elgs/goweb/README.md

 $ go install github.com/elgs/goweb@latest
 ```

-Assuming you have go's bin in your PATH, otherwise, you could add the following line to your `.zshrc` or `.bashrc`.
+Assuming you have go's bin directory in your PATH, otherwise, you could add the following line to your `.zshrc` or `.bashrc`.

 ```
 export PATH=$HOME/go/bin:$PATH